devzone-creator/E-comm-series/greed.md

 Reply “SHORT MVP” or “FULL BEAST” and I’ll give you the exact day-by-day plan for whichever you choose.

 Choose wisely — your bank account and reputation are on the line.

+# FINAL & COMPLETE MVP FEATURE LIST
+(E-Commerce Website – December 2025 Delivery – This is EVERYTHING you will build and deliver.
+Nothing more until the client pays the remaining balance.)

+### PUBLIC / CUSTOMER SIDE (What the customer sees)

+1. **Homepage**
+   - Store logo + name
+   - Hero banner / slider (max 3 images)
+   - Featured / All Products grid (image + name + price + “Add to Cart” button)
+   - Simple category filter or links at the top (if client has categories)
+   - Search bar (works on product name)
+   - Responsive mobile design (must look perfect on phone)

+2. **Category Page** (optional – can be same as homepage)
+   - Show products filtered by category
+   - “All Products” link

+3. **Product Detail Page**
+   - Main product image + thumbnail gallery (2–5 images)
+   - Product title, short & long description
+   - Price (supports sale price / old price strikethrough if needed)
+   - Stock status (“In stock” or “Out of stock”)
+   - Quantity selector (+ / – buttons)
+   - Big “Add to Cart” button (disabled if out of stock)
+   - Related products (4–6 similar items at the bottom – optional but nice)

+4. **Shopping Cart Page** (/cart)
+   - List all items (image, name, quantity, price, subtotal)
+   - Update quantity (with + / –)
+   - Remove item
+   - Cart totals (subtotal → shipping → total)
+   - “Continue Shopping” and “Proceed to Checkout” buttons
+   - Cart persists even if page is refreshed (localStorage or backend)

+5. **Checkout Page** (/checkout)
+   - Billing / Delivery details form:
+     • Full name
+     • Phone number (mandatory – very important in Africa)
+     • Email (optional)
+     • Delivery address (street, city, state, country)
+     • Optional: Order notes
+   - Order summary sidebar (same as cart)
+   - Choice of ONE payment method only (e.g., “Pay with Paystack”)
+   - “Place Order” button → redirects to payment gateway

+6. **Payment Integration** (Choose and complete ONLY ONE)
+   - Paystack (recommended – test + live keys)
+   OR Flutterwave
+   OR Stripe
+   → Webhook must update order status to “Paid” automatically
+   → Handles failed payments gracefully

+7. **Order Success / Thank You Page**
+   - “Thank you!
+Your order has been received”
+   - Order number
+   - Amount paid
+   - Customer details summary
+   - Delivery address
+   - Simple email receipt sent to customer (and to store owner)

+8. **Basic Pages**
+   - About Us
+   - Contact Us
+   - Terms & Conditions / Privacy Policy (static pages – copy-paste is fine)

+### ADMIN / STORE OWNER SIDE (Separate /admin route with login)

+9. **Admin Login**
+   - Simple email + password (one admin account is enough for MVP)

+10. **Admin Dashboard**
+    - Total sales today / this month
+    - Recent orders widget
+    - Low stock alert (if stock < 5)

+11. **Manage Products**
+    - List all products with pagination
+    - Add new product form:
+      → Name, slug, short & long description
+      → Regular price & sale price
+      → Category
+      → Stock quantity
+      → Upload multiple images (at least 1, max 6)
+      → Featured / Published toggle
+    - Edit / Delete / Duplicate product
+    - Bulk actions (optional)

+12. **Manage Categories**
+    - Add / Edit / Delete categories

+13. **Manage Orders**
+    - Full orders list with filters (All / Pending / Paid / Shipped / Cancelled)
+    - View order details (customer info + items bought)
+    - Change order status (Pending → Paid → Processing → Shipped → Delivered)
+    - Print invoice / packing slip (simple HTML page)
+    - Send manual email to customer (optional)

+14. **Store Settings** (one simple page)
+    - Store name, email, phone, address
+    - Currency symbol
+    - Shipping fee (flat rate only for MVP)
+    - Paystack / Flutterwave / Stripe keys

+### TECHNICAL / NON-FUNCTIONAL (Must be done)

+15. **Security & Basics**
+    - HTTPS everywhere
+    - CSRF protection
+    - Basic input validation & sanitization
+    - Rate limiting on checkout (prevent spam)

+16. **Performance**
+    - Images optimized & lazy-loaded
+    - Page load < 4 seconds on 3G

+17. **Deployment**
+    - Live public URL (custom domain preferred)
+    - Database backup strategy (even daily manual export is fine for now)

+18. **Handover Package**
+    - GitHub private repo link (or ZIP)
+    - .env example file
+    - 2-page “How to update products & view orders” PDF
+    - Admin login credentials

+That is literally **EVERYTHING** you include before you collect the final payment.

+Once the client pays the remaining balance, you are free to add fancy extras in 2026 (user accounts, coupons, reviews, analytics, etc.).

+Copy this entire list, send it to your colleague right now, and use it as your single source of truth.

+You’re 70–80% there → the remaining 20–30% is just finishing and polishing the items above.

+Go ship it before 31 December 2025.
+When you finally send the client the live link and invoice, come back and write “SHIPPED & PAID ✅” — I’ll be waiting to celebrate with you!